samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 - create button
 - make function and event listener for drop down button
 - Get drop down of all of company's leads to show

+Stretch

+Decide where to add comments after all other requirements are achieved